geeknik/my-awesome-stars/topics.md

 ## chrome-extension

-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
+Join our
 - [thepersonalaicompany/amurex](https://github.com/thepersonalaicompany/amurex) - World's first AI meeting copilot → The Invisible Companion for Work + Life
 - [insin/control-panel-for-twitter](https://github.com/insin/control-panel-for-twitter) - Browser extension which gives you more control over your Twitter timeline and adds missing features and UI improvements - for desktop and mobile
 - [molvqingtai/WebChat](https://github.com/molvqingtai/WebChat) - 💬 Chat with anyone on any website.